projectcontour/contour/design/gateway-apis-implementation.md

 ## Goals
-- Define a data model and implementation for Contour's gateway-apis support, covering the v1alpha1 version of the gateway-apis.
+- Define a data model and implementation for Contour's Gateway API support, covering the v1alpha1 version of the Gateway API.
 - Layer 7 support only, which means HTTPRoutes, TLSRoutes only.

 ## Non Goals